 Parisa lacks the ability to determine whether she flips the coin in any of the specific ways that would result in its landing heads, because whether it lands heads depends on very minute differences with respect to how she flips it: e.g., the precise locations of both the coin and her thumb when the two make impact, the precise force with which her thumb impacts the coin, and the precise orientation of both the coin and her thumb on impact.
 Since she lacks the dexterity to determine these details with any precision and since the result of her coin toss is extremely sensitive to them, she can't control whether she flips the coin in a way that results in its landing heads.
 And, given this, there is just no fact of the matter concerning whether, had she flipped the coin, it would have landed heads.
-And, thus, there is no fact of the matter concerning whether, had she flipped the coin, she would have infringed upon the constraint against murder.
+And, thus, there is no fact of the matter constraint against murder.